 Three-story corridor-style residence hall accommodating up to 144 students.
 The floors are co-ed by room with designed single and double rooms.
 Each floor has designated male/female bathrooms and showers.
 The environment of Ellis Hall makes it easy to meet a lot of people.
-Ellis Hall is also home to Honors housing which is located on half of the first floor and the third floor of the building.

 Four-story residence halls accommodating 112 students.
 Each floor is co-ed and the building contains 14 single-sex suites.
 A suite is comprised of four bedrooms, a furnished common living room, and a bathroom.
 Wheeler and Morrill suites have balconies on 2nd through 4th floors.
 Morrill was renovated in 2007 and Wheeler was renovated in 2008.